Starbuck, Minnesota: History

 Starbuck was platted in the spring of 1882, as a village on the Northern Pacific railway, adjoining Lake Minnewaska.
-The growth and settlement of Pope County were greatly retarded for many years by the lack of railway and shipping facilities, which obliged settlers to go long distances into adjoining counties to market their products.
+The growth and settlement of Pope County were greatly impeded for many years by the lack of railway and shipping facilities, which obliged settlers to go long distances into adjoining counties to market their products.

 The town was reportedly named after Stabekk in Bærum in Akershus county, Norway.
 But Geographical Names of Manitoba says the village of Starbuck, Manitoba, is thought to have been named after the town in Minnesota by a contractor working for the Canadian Pacific Railway in 1885, and that Starbuck, Minnesota, was named after William H. Starbuck of New York, who financed the Little Falls and Dakota Railroad.
 Some also believe the town's name comes from the oxen used to build the railroad through the town, whose names were Star and Buck.

 Demographics

 2010 census

-As of the census of 2010, there were 1,302 people, 576 households, and 328 families living in the city.
+As of the 2010 census, there were 1,302 people, 576 households, and 328 families living in the city.
 The population density was 829.3 PD/sqmi.
 There were 671 housing units at an average density of 427.4 /sqmi.
 The racial makeup of the city was 97.3% White, 0.3% African American, 0.3% Native American, 0.8% from other races, and 1.3% from two or more races.
 Hispanic or Latino people of any race were 1.3% of the population.

 There were 576 households, of which 22.9% had children under the age of 18 living with them, 42.5% were married couples living together, 9.9% had a female householder with no husband present, 4.5% had a male householder with no wife present, and 43.1% were non-families.
 36.5% of all households were made up of individuals, and 19.5% had someone living alone who was 65 years of age or older.
 The average household size was 2.14 and the average family size was 2.75.

 The median age in the city was 45.8 years.
 19.9% of residents were under the age of 18; 8.4% were between the ages of 18 and 24; 21% were from 25 to 44; 25% were from 45 to 64; and 25.8% were 65 years of age or older.
 The gender makeup of the city was 48.8% male and 51.2% female.